mominalix/GPU-CPU-Parallel-Algorithms/Parallel Algorithms/Matrix-Vector Multiplication/CUDA/Readme.md

 The CUDA program consists of the following components:

-- `matrix_vector_multiplication.cu`: The main source code file that implements matrix-vector multiplication using CUDA.
+- `parallel_matrix_vector_multiplication.cu`: The main source code file that implements matrix-vector multiplication using CUDA.

 The code performs the following steps: